dnsimple/dnsimple-support/content/articles/expiring-domain-email-notifications.md

 ---
-meta: This page describes the email notifications you will receive about expiring domains purchased through DNSimple.
 title: Expiring Domain Email Notifications
 excerpt: This page describes the email notifications you will receive about expiring domains purchased through DNSimple.
 categories: